Cirneco dell'Etna vs Clumber Spaniel: Complete Comparison (2026)

 Health and Lifespan Comparison

 Cirneco dell'Etna has a typical lifespan of 12-14 years, while Clumber Spaniel lives approximately 10-12 years.
 Health profiles differ significantly between these dogs.
 Cirneco dell'Etna is predisposed to Potential Health Concerns, Uncommon but Reported, with associated veterinary costs for monitoring and treatment.
-Clumber Spaniel faces its own health challenges including Orthopedic Conditions, Eye Conditions, Other Concerns.
+Clumber Spaniel faces its own health challenges including skeletal and joint concerns, Eye Conditions, Other Concerns.
 Cirneco dell'Etna has 2 documented predispositions compared to 3 for Clumber Spaniel, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health